Gas EOR in Tight Unconventionals

 We reserve the right to substitute course instructors as necessary.

-Whitson has a BS in petroleum engineering from Stanford University and a PhD from the Norwegian Institute of Technology (now NTNU).
-He is a Distinguished Member of the Society of Petroleum Engineers (SPE) who twice received the SPE Cedric K. Fergusson award as co-author with Øivind Fevang in 1997 and with Lars Høier in 2001, and received the AIME-SPE Anthony F. Lucas Gold Medal in 2011.
-He also received the 2010 Excellence in Research Award from Statoil for his contributions to gas-based EOR and fluid characterization.
+Whitson has a B.Sc. degree in petroleum engineering from Stanford University and a PhD degree from the Norwegian Institute of Technology (now NTNU).
+He is an distinguished member of the Society of Petroleum Engineers (SPE), and he received twice the Cedric K. Fergusson award (as co-author with Øivind Fevang, 1997 and Lars Høier, 2001), and the Anthony F. Lucas Gold Medal (2011) from the SPE.
+He received the 2010 Excellence in Research Award from Statoil for his contributions to gas-based EOR and fluid characterization.
 Whitson was elected into the Norwegian Academy of Technological Sciences (NTVA) in 2012.